Christopher Senyonjo: Reactions

 California Senate Resolution 51, which called for greater scrutiny of the use of Section 501(c)(3) charitable status to lobby for discriminatory policies in other countries, noted Senyonjo "has been touring California, the United States, and Europe to educate and bring attention to the draconian impact of a recent wave of religious-based homophobia in Uganda", resolving in part that "the Senate commends the work and ministry of Right Reverend Christopher Senyonjo in his attempts to create an inclusive church and society in Uganda that is free from discrimination based on sexual orientation and gender identity."

 Senyonjo was included in Huffington Posts list of the ten most influential people in religion in 2010.
 His entry noted, "The Bishop demonstrates what it means to have the courage of conviction, and faith enough to side with those whom Jesus called 'the least of these.'"

-Senyonjo was featured in the award-winning 2012 documentary Call Me Kuchu and God Loves Uganda (2013).
+He was featured in the award-winning 2012 documentary Call Me Kuchu and God Loves Uganda (2013).

-In 2012 Senyonjo was honoured by former U.S. President Bill Clinton with a Clinton Global Citizen Award for leadership in civil society.
+In 2012 Senyonjo was honoured by former U.S. president Bill Clinton with a Clinton Global Citizen Award for leadership in civil society.

 The day after the passage of the anti-gay law in 2014, Senyonjo was included by the Ugandan tabloid Red Pepper among a widely publicized list of names and photos of "200 Top Homos", as an alleged gay "sympathizer".
 An article in Think Progress speculated that he could be imprisoned under provisions of the law that "A person who aids, abets, counsels or procures another to engage in acts of homosexuality commits an offence and is liable, conviction, to imprisonment for seven years."
 Another group opposing the law, Erasing 76 Crimes, cast doubt on the case, writing that Senyonjo's pastoral counselling was not a violation of the law, but noted that Nigerian Watch and Trending Newsroom had also picked up the story.